 He says hiding deadlines increase the risk of an impasse and they work both ways.

-My Note: I also find that a bit imprecise.
-Like Roger Dawson says in Secrets of Power Negotiating Deadline help the party with the most options and damage the party with fewer options (or who wants the deal the most).
+I also find that a bit imprecise.
+As Roger Dawson says in Secrets of Power Negotiating, deadlines help the party with the most options and damage the party with fewer options (or who wants the deal the most).

 I loved how the author uses it: